ladybug-tools/ladybug-web/analemma-3d/readme.md

 ## Issues

 * Firefox: if script is top window and sharing 'not now' is selected, then script fails to complete loading - but does load if not in top window - see script running at top of read me
-* Open Street Maps - and other maps - not showing because of HTTPS issues